semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 **DigitalOcean Cluster**

-DO has a managed Kubernetes service but lacks a private Docker registry\[9\], so we’ll use Docker Hub for the images.
+DO has a managed Kubernetes service but lacks a private Docker registry[^do-private-reg], so we’ll use Docker Hub for the images.

+[^do-private-reg]: At the time of writing, DigitalOcean announced a beta for a private registry offering.
+For more information, consult the available documentation: _<https://www.digitalocean.com/docs/kubernetes/how-to/set-up-registry>_

   - Sign up for a free account on `hub.docker.com`.
   - Create a public repository called “semaphore-demo-cicd-kubernetes”